 3. Some people are at high risk for flu.

 The CDC recommends that everyone 6 months and older get a flu shot every year, but for certain people the vaccine is particularly important.
 For example, children younger than 5 are especially susceptible to flu-related complications.
 And people who live in nursing homes or other long-term care communities are more likely to be exposed to the virus.
 Healthcare workers and other caregivers are at risk of catching the disease and also spreading it, because of the person-to-person contact they engage in.

-Providence Life Services offers free flu vaccines to all residents, clients, and staff at all our locations, including our in-home care division.
+Providence Life Services offers free flu vaccines to all residents, clients, and staff at all our locations.
 “Not everyone takes advantage of it,” says Mary Kay Kacmarek, Vice President of Clinical Services, “because they may have received a vaccination in the hospital, or they may have allergies, or whatever.
 But we offer 100% coverage, at our own expense, because we know our population falls into the ‘high-risk’ category.”

-For people who are not fortunate enough to be part of a Providence community yet, Medicare pays for the seasonal flu vaccine and its administration for all beneficiaries with no co-pay or deductible.
+For people who are not fortunate enough to be part of a Providence community yet, Medicare may cover your seasonal flu vaccine and its administration for all beneficiaries with no co-pay or deductible.